MySQL for PCF

 This is documentation for the MySQL for Pivotal Cloud Foundry (PCF) service tile.
 The tile can be downloaded from Pivotal Network.

 Note: This documents MySQL for PCF v1.9, a pre-provisioned service that supports single-node or high-availability cluster architectures.
-For the on-demand service that creates dedicated service instances dynamically, see the v.2.0 documentation here or select v2.0 from the dropdown above.
+For the on-demand service that creates dedicated service instances dynamically, see the v2.0 documentation here or select v2.0 from the version dropdown at the top of this page.

 MySQL is a powerful open-source relational database used by apps since the mid-90s.
 Developers have relied on MySQL as a first step to storing, processing and sharing data.
 As its user community has grown, MySQL has become a robust system capable of handling a wide variety of use cases and very significant workloads.
 Unlike other traditional databases which centralize and consolidate data, MySQL lends itself to dedicated deployment supporting the “shared nothing” context of building apps in the cloud.